Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

 **OpenScreenRecorder** (Open Source) is a modern UWP Screen Recorder written in Windows.Graphics.Capture API.
 It demonstrates how a programmer can take advantage of these new APIs to produce a screen recorder in minutes.
-In addition to the Windows Graphics Capture API, the recorder also utilizies Win 2D , and MediaComposition (Windows.Media.Editing).
+In addition to the Windows Graphics Capture API, the recorder also utilizes Win 2D , and MediaComposition (Windows.Media.Editing).

  <kbd><img src="https://github.com/TechnoRiver/OpenScreenRecorder/blob/master/images/OpenScreenRecorder.png"></kbd>

 All these APIS are quite recent releases in the .NET Core framework for Windows.
-Some of them also take advantage of GPU and hardware acceleration to deliver high performance results.
+Some of them take advantage of GPU and hardware acceleration to deliver high performance results.
 As the tool is written in .NET Core, a programmer may also easily compile the project to ARM and ARM64 using Visual Studio.
-Currently, the tool is tested to run on (recently updated version 1809 of ) Windows 10.
+Currently, the tool is tested to run on (the recently updated version 1809 of ) Windows 10.
 To compile in Windows, after downloading the project, you may want to set the Solution Platform to x86 or x64.

 <kbd><img src="https://github.com/TechnoRiver/OpenScreenRecorder/blob/master/images/SolutionPlatform.png"></kbd>